 Then, they invite interested people into the private community.

-Educating your customers and creating a community around your company works.
+Educating your customers or clients and creating a community around your company works.
 A community is the foundation for breaking into whatever market you want.
 It may take some time, but anything that’s good takes time.
 See where your company can build partnerships, networks, and communities related to your industry.

 3. Invest in Facebook ads